 * Both have soft bodies so they’re easy to control early on.

 *Which leads me to: control these pests as soon as you see them.
 Once the infestation gets bad, they’re hard to get rid of.
 Your plant may not recover.

-*Ants are after the sugar residue left behind by the aphids & mealybugs.
+*Ants are after the sugary residue left behind by the aphids & mealybugs.
 Once the insects are gone, the ants will be too.

 *The leaves of the plant can get sticky – that’s caused by the sugar secretion.
 You might see a black residue (the fungus) appear – you’ll want to get rid of that too.

 *If you choose to spray as your method of control, you’ll need to repeat.
 Follow the instructions on the bottle as to how often.
 A homemade spray you can repeat every 7 days.
 It might take 3-4 rounds to control the pests.
 Make sure the plant isn’t stressed (ie bone dry) before spraying.
 And, don’t spray in the hot sun.

 *It’s very, very, very important to spray the undersides of the leaves thoroughly.
 That’s where these pests hang out.